graysonpike/facerec-door-lock/README.md

  - OpenCV 3.4.0

+ Setup:
+  - Make sure the camera module in enabled with `sudo raspo-config`
+  - Use `sudo modprobe bcm2835-v4l2` to create a device for the Camera Module at /dev/video0
+  - Make sure OpenCV 3.4.0 or later is installed (__including OpenCV contrib__)(you may need to compile from source)

 ### Virtual Environment
 It is strongly recommended to use a Python virtual environment.
 To create a virtual env, use the `venv` feature of python3.
 Run the command below in the root project directory.
 Recommended folder name for the virtual environment is `env`.